 Once a student earns the required credits utilizing the alternate academic achievement standards, typically completed within four years, they would then receive an alternate diploma.
 However, even after graduating with an alternate diploma a student may return to receive FAPE through the maximum age.
-Furthermore, as an example, after four years of high school earning the required credits to graduate with an alternate diploma, the adult student or the guardian of the student may choose to exit and not to return to receive FAPE through the school year in which they turn 22 (maximum age).
+Furthermore, as an example, after four years of high school earning the required credits to graduate with an alternate diploma, the adult student or the guardian of the student may choose to exit and not to return to receive FAPE through they turn 22 (maximum age).